Riverscapes/gcd/docs/docs/Download/old_versions.md

 sidebar_position: 5
 slug: /Download/old_versions
 ---
-# Prior Versions

 GCD has been through multiple iterations with the current version being [GCD 7](/Download).
-However, all of the old versions can be downloaded below and still work (many with various version specific ESRI ArcGIS dependencies).
+However, all of the old versions can be downloaded below and still work (some with version specific ESRI ArcGIS dependencies).
 We are no longer supporting any of these pre GCD 7 releases.

 ## GCD 6